In addition to the information below, please also see the e-learning guide available at www.unfpa.org/public/home/publications

 • Restrictions on political enfranchisement;

-• Restrictions on whether to practise or not practise a religion;
+• Restrictions on whether to practice or not practice a religion;

 • Restrictions on access to public places;